emer/axon/chans/README.md

 The SKCa channel is used in the basal ganglia `pcore` STN neuron, using the more slowly integrated `CaD` calcium signal (which also drives Ca-based learning).
 It plays a critical role in pausing neural activity after a brief bit of activity triggered by a new PFC input representation.

 BK channels are very high conductance with very fast dynamics, and they play a role in shaping the action potential.
 We are currently putting them on the "safe to ignore" list -- they are not widely implemented in biophysical models according to [ModelDB](https://senselab.med.yale.edu/ModelDB/ModelList?id=243504).

-## sAHP: slow afterhyperpolarization

-[Larsson (2013)](#references) provides a nice narrative about the difficulty in tracking down the origin of a very slow, long-lasting sAHP current that has been observed in hippocampal and other neurons.
-It appears to be yet another modulator on the M-type channels, that is driven by calcium sensor pathways that have longer time constants.
-There is more research to be done here, but we can safely use a mechanism that takes a long time to build up before activating the K+ channels, and then takes a long time to decay as well.
-This will provide appropriate dynamics for the CT neurons.

 # HCN channels: I_h